Enable High-Volume Data Movement for Real-Time Reporting

 Benefits of our Real-Time Reporting Solution Include:

-Our log-based change data capture capability captures large volumes of data in real-time out of commonly used OLTP source databases to a variety of analytical relational target databases.
+Large volumes of data are captured by our log-based change data capture capability in real-time out of commonly used OLTP source databases to a variety of analytical relational target databases.
 Our data compression functionality enables you to quickly run queries on up-to-date data in your data warehouse.

 Different Use Cases, Different Platforms